bloomberg/blazingmq/docs/docs/features/subscriptions.md

-In this case, a message having the properties as shown above will be routed to the consumer with the above filter (note that if a property is not specified by the consumer, it is considered to be a wildcard).
+In this case, a message having the properties as shown above will be routed to the consumer with the above filter (note that if a property is not specified in the subscription expression, it is considered to be a wildcard).

 Similarly, users can spin up any number of consumers, each with different filters.
 Users have to ensure that every message can be processed by at least